-Do you have to pump your brake pedal several times before the car will come to a complete halt?
+Do you have to pump the brake pedal several times before the car comes to a complete halt?
 Do you have a spongy or soft brake feel?
 If you experience any of these, there’s likely air in the brake lines, which needs to be expelled.

 Older vehicles feature drum brakes on the front and rear wheels.
 Newer cars are designed with disc brakes on the front and drum brakes on the rear wheels.
-Drum and disc brakes are different from each other.
+Drum and disc brakes differ.
 However, they use the same working principles.
 If you are trying to figure out how to bleed drum brakes, follow this article religiously.

-This article has a sufficient and detailed step-by-step process on how to bleed drum brakes yourself.
+This article provides a detailed, step-by-step process for bleeding drum brakes yourself.

 Wait, scratch that!
 Let’s get high.

-Before going into a detailed step-by-step process on how to bleed rear drum brakes, you need some items and tools to prepare for the bleeding process.
+Before going into a detailed step-by-step process for bleeding rear drum brakes, you need some items and tools to prepare.
 You will have the following items;

 Find out the required brake fluid for your vehicle